 To access old editions of The Point, click here.

-In the fifth of a series of blogs on conscience in healthcare, Jonathan Imbody discusses the importance of the new division created by the U.S. Department of Health and Human Services to address conscience and religious freedom in healthcare.
+In a continuing series of blogs on conscience in healthcare, Jonathan Imbody continues the discussion on the importance of the new division created by the U.S. Department of Health and Human Services to address conscience and religious freedom in healthcare.

 By Amy Givler, MD | March 29, 2018

 In this week’s blog post, Dr. Amy Givler explores the concept of allowing your marriage to be ministry, and also shares how CMDA’s Marriage Enrichment Weekends can greatly benefit all healthcare marriages.

 By Andrè Van Mol, MD | March 20, 2018